Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 ### Trauma / Emergency Case

-Immediate diagnostics required for emergency care: immediate processing is required for a clinical diagnosis of the trauma.
+Immediate diagnostics required for emergency care: immediate processing is required for a clinical diagnosis or triaging of the trauma.
 These workloads have the patient either awaiting further imaging or diagnostics.
+Alternatively, the model may be used for worklist prioritization, i.e. prioritizing which scans should be read first by radiologists.
 Seconds count for some emergency diagnostics situations (such as stroke).

 - Example: Evaluation of Brain Injury in MR/ The typical data size: is 500 slices / series; 512 x 512 / slice; 16 bits / pixel, Today, the